Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I verified the JSDocs style guidelines (in [`STYLE.md`](https://github.com/Expensify/App/blob/main/docs/STYLE.md#jsdocs)) were followed
 - [ ] If a new code pattern is added I verified it was agreed to be used by multiple Expensify engineers
 - [ ] I verified that this PR follows the guidelines as stated in the [Review Guidelines](https://github.com/Expensify/App/blob/main/docs/PR_REVIEW_GUIDELINES.md)
+- [ ] I verified other components that can be impacted by these changes have been tested, and I retested again (i.e. if the PR modifies a shared library or component like `Avatar`, I verified the components using `Avatar` have been tested & I retested again)
 - [ ] I verified all code is DRY (the PR doesn't include any logic written more than once, with the exception of tests)
 - [ ] I verified any variables that can be defined as constants (ie. in CONST.js or at the top of the file that uses the constant) are defined as such
 - [ ] If a new component is created I verified that: